International Society for the History of the Neurosciences (ISHN)

 (Source: Geneviève Aubert, 2013)

-Registration Package (Program and Registration Form) (PDF)
+Registration Package (Registration Form) (PDF)

 Accommodations (Hotel Reservations link)

 Important Information about Travel and Visiting Brussels (PDF)

 Abstracts (PDF) | Call for Abstracts (PDF; created December 2013)